rakshit-vasava/HCL-Software/README.md

 ## 🏗 Future Work
 - Integrate the model into a chat-bot within coding environments to offer instant remediation advice to developers.
 - Continuously train the model on new vulnerabilities.

-## ✨ License
-This project is licensed under the MIT License.